qiskit-community/qiskit-experiments/CONTRIBUTING.md

 4. Generate a PR on the meta-repository to bump the qiskit-experiments version and meta-package version.

 The `stable/*` branches should only receive changes in the form of bug fixes.
+If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with `backport stable potential`.